mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 ---

+Documenting the steps I took to get NextDNS, NordVPN and restricted WiFi networks to work together.

-I recently learned about [NextDNS](https://nextdns.io), a cloud based private DNS with privacy controls.
+I have been experimenting with [NextDNS](https://nextdns.io) recently, a cloud based private DNS with privacy controls.
 Feature-wise, it's pretty similar to [Pi-hole](https://pi-hole.net/).
-The main difference is that the Pi-hole runs at home, but NextDNS is available everywhere.
+The main difference is that the Pi-hole runs at home, while NextDNS is available everywhere.
 This makes it pretty appealing as it allows me to carry my site blocking configuration everywhere.

 It comes with preset lists, blacklists, whitelists, analytics (graphs) and logs.
 The [Linux client is open source](https://github.com/nextdns/nextdns), and the [privacy policy](https://nextdns.io/privacy) looks pretty good.
-The sign-up process is fast and you are given a unique configuration ID immediately.

 Where it shines is its connectivity options.
 You can use DNS over TLS, DNS over HTTPS, and regular DNS.
+They give clear instructions, and there are many options across OSes and browsers.

+The sign-up process is fast and you are given a unique configuration ID immediately, and you can start playing with the settings right away.

 {% include gallery id="gallery1"  caption="NextDNS screens" %}